MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-create-view.md

 ---
-title: "Query Azure Synapse Link for Dataverse data with serverless SQL pool | MicrosoftDocs"
+title: "Create a view of your Azure Synapse Link for Dataverse data | MicrosoftDocs"
-description: "Learn how to query exported Dataverse table data with serverless SQL pool" ms.custom: "" ms.date: 08/06/2021 ms.reviewer: "Mattp123"
+description: "Learn how to create a view of your exported Dataverse table data" ms.custom: "" ms.date: 01/24/2022 ms.reviewer: "Mattp123"
 ms.service: powerapps
 ms.suite: ""